The Lodi News-Sentinel is a daily newspaper based in Lodi, California.

 The newspaper has occupied many sites, moving eight times since its debut in 1881.
 The current site at 125 N. Church St. was formerly occupied by the Bethel Open Bible Church when Fred Weybret moved the newspaper in 1968.
 A $1.3 million remodel and expansion was completed in 1992.

-The exterior of the building was renovated in 2012.
+The exterior of the building was renovated in 2012 and again in 2019.